w3c/wai-tutorials/source/page-structure/styling.html.erb.md

   - G179
 ---

-## Visual clarity

-Web pages with many components can distract from the main content or purpose of the page, which is especially useful for users that can’t concentrate very well.
-The main content’s headline should have a distinct visual style that invites the reader to look at the main content first.

-All headings should be styled differently to the body text.
-Separating key sections of the page using background colors or borders can also help users to separate main from auxiliary content.

 ## Font size

-The user needs to be able to resize the text to 200% of its size anywhere on the page, without the text being cut off (without horizontal scrolling) or overlapping other text when using text zoom.
-The font size should be defined in relative units, such as percentages, `em` or `rem`.
-It is not possible to zoom text set in pixels independently from the rest of the page in some browsers.
+User preferences for font size vary grately.
+As users resize text to 200%, it should not become truncated or overlap adjacent content.
+Define font sizes in relative units, such as percentages, `em`, or `rem`.
+Text set in pixels  cannot be zoomed independently from the rest of the page in some browsers.
 While the other units calculate the font size from the parent element, `rem` calculates the font size from the root element.
 Consider the following two declarations:

 {::nomarkdown}
 <%=code_start('','em unit')%>